thingwala/geyserwala-ha/README.md

 ***Home Assistant custom integration for Geyserwala***

 # Installing into Home Assistant
-At present this integration is a custom integration, a few steps are required to install it into your Home Assistant:
+At present this integration is a custom integration that consumes the HTTP REST interface,  a few steps are required to install it into your Home Assistant.
+If you would like consume the MQTT interface using your own custom entities see [MQTT.md](./MQTT.md)

+To install it into your Home Assistant you have two options:

 ## Installing using [HACS](https://hacs.xyz/)